Montana

 USGS and Rio Tinto Partner to Survey for Critical Minerals in Southwest Montana

-The USGS will fly airborne geophysical surveys in areas of interest with support from Rio Tinto during 2022 as part of its Earth Mapping Resources Initiative (Earth MRI).
-This is the first time the USGS has partnered with a resources company for the Earth MRI program, allowing it to double the area being surveyed in …
+[ad_1] The USGS will fly airborne geophysical surveys in areas of interest with support from Rio Tinto during 2022 as part of its Earth Mapping Resources Initiative (Earth MRI).
+This is the first time the USGS has partnered with a resources company for the Earth MRI program, allowing it to double the area being surveyed …

 Read moreUSGS and Rio Tinto Partner to Survey for Critical Minerals in Southwest Montana